LinuxNtwrkng/linuxntwrkng.github.io/_posts/2016-06-03-installed-packages.md

 >Make Atom a better Markdown editor and an easier static blogging tool

 This has quite a few features useful for editing Markdown and/or creating Jekyll sites.
-Right now I'm mostly just using the feature that automatically fills out the Frontmatter portion of new files
+Right now I'm mostly just using the feature that automatically fills out the Front matter portion of new files

 [minimap](https://atom.io/packages/minimap){:target="blank"}